ForestW70/Week-13-eCommerce-Backend/README.md

 * # Project installation
   1. npm i
   2. npm run mySql
   3. npm run seed
   4. npm start
-  5. open insomnia/prefered fetcher
+  5. open insomnia/prefered alternative
   6. Enjoy.

 * # Additional comments
+(Jul/14/21)

   - pretty straight forward project. knowing what I know now, a lot of this was fresh in my mind, so not many difficulties were encountered.

-  - I did have a hurdle where I suppose my repo became unsynced and I couldnt use any git command without getting a fatal error: unable to read tree. it seemed to be not a well documented issue so the only option was to reclone and manually put back the changed which was annoying, but oh well
+  - I did have a hurdle where I suppose my repo became unsynced and I couldnt use any git command without getting a fatal error: unable to read tree. it seemed to not be a well documented issue so the only option was to reclone and manually put back the changed which was annoying, oh well.

 #### Contribution information